siddharthravi/verdant/README.md

 ## 🚀 Project Overview

-Climate Nexus is an interactive web platform that models and visualizes global climate change impacts in real-time.
+Verdant is an interactive web platform that models and visualizes global climate change impacts in real-time.
 Users can adjust climate parameters, run “what-if” analyses, and see the effect on global metrics like temperature, sea level rise, and biodiversity.

 ## 🧩 Key Features